Scottsdale residents named to 2021 President's Circle - NewsBreak

 Scottsdale residents named to 2021 President's Circle

-Cambria, a producer of American-made quartz surfaces, has announced that Sr. Commercial Market Representative Melissa Fedock and Market Representative Emily Maduros were named to the company’s 2021 President’s Circle.
+Cambria, a producer of American-made quartz surfaces, is pleased to announce that Sr. Commercial Market Representative Melissa Fedock and Market Representative Emily Maduros were named to the company’s 2021 President’s Circle.

 These individuals have been selected because of their superior performance, tireless dedication to excellence, and diligent work each and every day on behalf of Cambria and the company’s customers.
 President’s Circle members uphold the highest ideals of Cambria through service, sales and performance.